 - Head shape

-Judging a parrot by these traits isn’t 100% accurate because of traits:
+Assessing a parrot based on these traits isn’t 100% accurate due to the traits:

 - Parrot-to-parrot variations